ackxolotl/ixgbed/README.md

 ## Usage

-To test the driver's transmit and forwarding capabilities, a simple application will be released soon.
+To test the driver's transmit and forwarding capabilities, have a look at [rheinfall](https://github.com/ackxolotl/rheinfall), a simple packet generator / forwarder application.

 ## Docs